marcwitasee/mpcs-53014-final-project/README.md

 ## Section III: Creating the Speed Layer for the Application

-For the speed layer for my application, I wrote four programs: 2 java programs for writing data to my kafka topics and 2 scala programs for reading data from the kafka topics and incrementing my batch view tables in HBase.
+For the speed layer for my application, I wrote four programs: two java programs for writing data to my kafka topics and two scala programs for reading data from the kafka topics and incrementing my batch view tables in HBase.
 For both 311 and crime data, I pull new data from the API endpoints exposed by the Chicago open data portal for each data source in my java programs.
 The 311 call data is updated frequently throughout the day (about once every two hours), so it makes